cheesegrits/filament-google-maps/README.md

 Anything you can do in normal Filament tables, you can do in this table.

+Also note the use of the MapIsFilter table filter.
+With this optionally included in the table filters, your map acts as a filter for the attached table, so zooming and panning to change the visible map pins will filter the table accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <-- ARTISAN COMMANDS -->
 <a name="artisan"/>

 ## Artisan Commands

 The following commands can also be referenced as fgm: instead of filament-google-maps:, as yes, we get tired typing that